infolock/eLBeePushBackController/README.md

 ## About

-This is a simple UIViewController Category for creating a semi modal / push back transition.
+eLBeePushBackController us a simple, lightweight UIViewController Category for creating a semi modal / push back transition.

-I built this category after trying to determine how to best refine [kentnguyen's](https://github.com/kentnguyen) [KNSemiModal](https://github.com/kentnguyen/KNSemiModalViewController) category.
-I was actually going to just make a few changes and then issue a pull request, but after having changed the code so heavily, I've decided to just release it as a spin-off of KNSemiModal instead.
+This code was originally a fork of [kentnguyen's](https://github.com/kentnguyen) [KNSemiModal](https://github.com/kentnguyen/KNSemiModalViewController) category.

 ### Biggest Changes

-* Renamed it from KNSemiModal to eLBeePushBackController (ok, I know that is obvious...)
-* Renamed presentSemiViewController to be presentPushBackController to ensure we don't conflict with KNSemiModal should you use it in the same build
-* Refactored a lot of the animation code and split things out into more managiable chunks (@see getAnimationUsingTransformIdentity methods.
-These need to be combined into a single method though - @todo ;)
+* Refactored a lot of the animation code and split things out into more manageable chunks.
 * Added blocks and GCD to improve performance
-* I resize the initial "root uiview" of the callee controller rather than creating a screenshot. autoresizingMask is used instead to just shrink/manipulate the view (didn't feel I gained anything via screenshots)
+* I replaced the screenshot resize for the push back animation transition with just a simple resizing of the main view.
-* Removed all objc runtime properties as they aren't exactly necessary
+* Removed all objc runtime properties as they are not yet needed at this time

-### Addition(s):
-* Created a UIView+Clone category for creating a weak-referenced clone of views.
-(This can easily be changed to be strong by just removing __weak)
+* Overall, reduced the size of the build drastically, which also has added in a bit of a performance bump
+* Disabled user interaction to the background view for now - will probably just have it dismiss when that is tapped eventually..

 ### In Development:
 * I'm working on some new transition styles so that you can choose which transition to use
-* Created a helper method to define the percentage to shrink the pushback view

 ### Things I removed:
 * Removed "presentSemiView".
 Why?
 Because I never used it and only used this for controllers.
 I plan to add it back when I need it though ...